p88h/aoc2021/README.md

 Copyright disclaimer
 ====================

-Copyright 2021 Google LLC

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+you may not use these files except in compliance with the License.
 You may obtain a copy of the License at

    https://www.apache.org/licenses/LICENSE-2.0